 What can I do with my Orca Card?

 - Take unlimited rides on Whatcom Transportation Authority (WTA) buses while enrolled.

-- Checking out library books and other materials at the WCC Library
+- Check out books and materials from WCC Library

 Unlimited WTA bus service

-Beginning winter quarter 2017, Orca Cards will include unlimited, pre-paid access to local bus service for currently enrolled WCC students as a result of the student-initiated, student-approved fee of $20 per quarter.
+As of winter quarter 2017, Orca Cards include unlimited, pre-paid access to local bus service for currently enrolled WCC students as a result of the student-initiated, student-approved fee of $20 per quarter.
 Students overwhelmingly supported this initiative, saving Whatcom students 50% on comparable bus passes each quarter.

 What damages an Orca Card?